Lucio Tan: Career

 Tan acquired the insolvent General Bank and Trust in 1977 and subsequently renamed it Allied Banking Corporation.

 Asia Brewery, Inc. was established by Tan in 1982, with the inauguration of its brewery in Cabuyao, Laguna and the launch of its first brand, Beer Hausen Pale Pilsen.
-The brewery growth steadily in the following decade, increasing its capacity, expanding and diversifying its product lines.
+The brewery grew steadily in the following decade, increasing its capacity, expanding and diversifying its product lines.

-In 1988, Tan acquired Tanduay Distillers for PHP 1 billion through Twin Ace Holdings Corporation.
+In 1988, Tan acquired Tanduay Distillers for ₱1 billion through Twin Ace Holdings Corporation.

 In 1992, Tan won the bid that secured the purchase of the newly-privatized Philippine Airlines and became chairman of the airline three years later.
 Founder Benjamin M. Bitanga of the aviation support services company MacroAsia Corporation sold it to Tan in 1995.